 Example – a bounce from a page may not be a bounce from the site

 Have you ever gone to a website before to find an address for a company?
-The first thing you do after landing on the home page is navigate to the ‘contact us’ page assuming the information is there.
+The first thing you do after landing on the homepage is to navigate to the ‘contact us’ page, assuming the information is there.
 But what if you land on that page and it isn’t there?
 Do you leave the website completely, or do you go back to the home page and try again?
 Perhaps you click on the ‘about us’ page to see if the information is there, or maybe it was on the homepage all along.

 In this instance while your contact us page may have a high bounce rate, it doesn’t mean the user still didn’t want to be on your website, it’s just that the information they were seeking was there.